Mountain farming and rural areas in Europe

 Farming systems respectful of the environment and anchored in their territory

-Agriculture finally very often represents the basis of the local economy and is closely inter-related to other economic sectors, such as agro-food industry and tourism.
+Agriculture finally very often represents the basis of the local economy and is closely inter-related to other economic sectors, such as agri-food industry and tourism.

 Mountains in the common agricultural and rural development policy (CAP)

-However, the new flexibility of the CAP allows Member States to make a tailored policy, which in practice can lead to very different approaches to the mountain areas from one Member State to another.
-In order to see the actual implications of the new CAP on mountain areas, it will be necessary to wait for the final decisions on the implementation in each Member State.
+However, the new flexibility of the CAP allows Member States to write up a tailored policy, which in practice can lead to very different approaches to the mountain areas from one Member State to another.
+Indeed, a mountain sub-programme is available to MS although none of them chose to implement it.

 Policy – representation

 Euromontana represents mountain communities through networking activities implemented to define common positions and by participation in official EU consultative bodies.
 Euromontana is in particular an expert member of the Civil Dialogue Groups on the CAP, Rural development, and Quality and Promotion organised by DG AGRI of the European Commission.

 Euromontana also keeps in close contact with MEPs of the AGRI Committee as well as with the NAT section of the Committee of the regions and of the European Economic and Social Committee.